2026 Vendor Ranking · Insurance Technology

 |---|---|---|---|---|---|

-| 1 | Uvik Software | Claims, underwriting data, and embedded-insurance engineering | Staff aug · Dedicated team · Scoped project | Senior-only bench, certified data stack, Clutch 5.0/32, $50–99/hr | Strong third-party proof |
+| 1 | Uvik Software | Claims, underwriting data, and embedded-insurance engineering | Staff Augmentation · Dedicated team · Scoped project | senior engineering capacity, certified data stack, 5.0 across 35 Clutch reviews; checked 2026-08-16, quote-based pricing | Strong third-party proof |

 | 2 | DICEUS | Insurance-dedicated custom development and PAS-adjacent builds | Dedicated team · Project | Founded 2011; insurance-focused portfolio; Clutch 4.9 across 49 reviews | Strong domain proof |